Rhino Bucket: History

 Their second album, 1992's Get Used To It, was written and recorded in Memphis with producer Terry Manning.
 The album contained "Ride With Yourself" which was featured in the hit movie and multi platinum soundtrack Wayne's World.
 In 1993, drummer Simon Wright (AC/DC, Dio) joined the band and appeared on the 1994 album Pain.
 The band continued extensive touring, but by 1996 the band went on what turned out to be an extended hiatus.

 Rhino Bucket reformed in 2001 with Brian "Damage" Forsythe from Kix joining the original lineup of Dolivo, Downes and Enx on lead guitar replacing the departing Fields (aka Fidelman) who had gone on to a successful producing and engineering career.
-The band worked on a few movie soundtracks including the pot cult film Rolling Kansas and the title song for the movie The Outdoorsmen - Blood, Sweat & Beers.
+The band worked on a few movie soundtracks including the pot cult film Rolling Kansas and the title song for the movie The Outdoorsmen – Blood, Sweat & Beers.
 Again the band became a fixture on a now quite different L.A. rock scene.

 In April 2006 Rhino Bucket released And Then It Got Ugly and then proceeded to tour with like minded friends Broken Teeth, Supersuckers and Kix.
 2007 saw the release of two new CDs Pain & Suffering and No Song Left Behind.
 The former is an enhanced version (5 new tracks) of their 1994 album Pain, while the latter is a compilation of unreleased songs and live performances.
 In July of the same year Simon Wright reunited with the band at the Rocklahoma festival.
 Rhino Bucket released The Hardest Town in May 2009 with Wright behind the kit.
 The band was also featured on The Wrestler soundtrack and album during this time.
-In 2010 the band returned to Europe for the first time in over 15 years with a 45 date tour that travelled to 14 countries.
+In 2010 the band returned to Europe for the first time in over 15 years with a 45 date tour that traveled to 14 countries.

 Rhino Bucket released their sixth studio album Who's Got Mine? in January 2011 to enthusiastic reviews by both press and fans.
 The band then embarked on two European tours making 83 appearances most notably at the Sweden Rock Festival where they played for over 10,000 fans.
 A 51 show American tour followed in the Summer and Fall.

 Rhino Bucket continued touring.
 In 2014, they completed 200 shows in Europe and North America in support of a live album entitled "Sunrise on Sunset" (2013).
-Their latest record, The Last Real Rock n' Roll, was released in April 2017.
+Their final album, The Last Real Rock n' Roll, was released in April 2017.

-In 2018, after months of rumors, Georg Dolivo announced that he was leaving the band, essentially ending the group.
-Their final live show was on April 22, at Rainbow Anniversary “Party in the Parking Lot”.
+In 2018, after months of rumors, Georg Dolivo announced that he was leaving the band to deal with personal problems, essentially ending the group.
+Their final live show was on April 22, at Rainbow Anniversary "Party in the Parking Lot".
 In Spring 2021 Dolivo announced that he and the band are returning for a European tour and select American appearances.
+This was later expanded to a full reunion with a new album on the way.